Return

 3. Geographic Characteristics

 3.1.
-Subjects of the Russian Federation with compact residence of native speakers.
+Constituent Entities of the Russian Federation with Ethnic Communities

 Altai, Altai Territory, Kemerovo Region.